rafa-arantes/mt-assignment/README.md

 #### Hooks

 The hooks are divided in two kinds of hooks: `suspenseful` and normal hooks.
 A `suspenseful` hook, it's a hook that depends on the usage of a `React.Suspense` up in the component tree to manage it's loading state and an `ErrorBoundary` to manage it's error states.
-This was made in order to leverage the loading/error states from components `(e.g: if(loading) return null)` to a place where it can be handled in batches, while also giving flexibility to handle priority between loading states.
+This was made in order to leverage the loading/error states from components `(e.g: if(loading) return 'loading')` to a place where it can be handled in batches, while also giving flexibility to handle priority between loading states.

 The separation between hooks is straight forward:
 Suspenseful hooks should be kept inside `hooks/suspenseful` folder, while normal hooks can be kept at the root of the `hooks` folder.